Welcome to the 2018 Southeastern Symposium on Mental Health Collaborations: Diversity and Inclusion-Integrating Research, Education, and Practice!

 Saturday, May 19, 2018

-Emmy-Award winning journalist, television anchor, and investigative reporter Elizabeth Vargas covered world breaking news stories, reporting in-depth investigations, and conducting interviews with world leaders and other influential newsmakers.
-She is currently the co-anchor of “20/20”.
+Emmy-Award winning journalist, television anchor, and investigative reporter Elizabeth Vargas has traveled the world covering breaking news stories, reporting in-depth investigations, and conducting interviews with world leaders and other influential newsmakers.
+She is currently the co-anchor of “20/20” with David Muir.

-Elizabeth’s childhood was beset by anxiety and she suffered from daily, incapacitating panic attacks before self-medicating with alcohol as an adult.
+Elizabeth’s childhood was beset by anxiety and she suffered from daily, debilitating panic attacks before self-medicating with alcohol as an adult.
 In 2014, Elizabeth revealed both her alcoholism and her anxiety disorder on national television.
 Since then, she has become an outspoken and impactful advocate for mental health and substance use disorder treatment.
 Her powerful book, Between Breaths: A Memoir of Panic and Addiction, was an instant New York Times and USA Today best-seller.
-Ms. Vargas will be our luncheon event speaker on Saturday, May 19, 2018.